katekalcevich/Test-ARIA/README.md

 For example, a radio group has several radio buttons, each of which is focusable.
 However, only one of the radio buttons can be tabbed to.
 Pressing the tab key moves focus to a single radio button in the group and pressing tab again exits the radio group.
 The arrow keys are used to move focus among the radio buttons in the group.

+## Cards
+There is very little ARIA in this example.
+This type of navigation doesn't have a [WAI-ARIA design pattern](https://www.w3.org/TR/wai-aria-practices-1.2/) from W3C.
+I've based it on Heydon Pickering's [inclusive cards component](https://inclusive-components.design/cards/).

+He suggests using list structure so that users know how many cards there are.
+Cards should have headings — <h2> in this case — because they belong to a flat list hierarchy.
+Also note that the image is treated as decorative in this example with an empty alt value.

+Many cards have a click area of the whole card - a convention of sorts.
+If you wrap the entire card in an <a> tag, the screen reader experience isn't great - there's just too much content read out.
+Instead, we'll use CSS and aria-describedby to "fake" a link that covers the entire card using :after and empty content.

 ## Tabindex
 The tabindex attribute has three distinct uses:
 - tabindex="1" (or any number greater than 1) defines an explicit tab order.
 This is almost always a bad idea because you can easily mess up the logical page tab order or someone else will in the future (in multiple developer scenarios).